-If you default on your mortgage loan, the lending bank can go through a specific legal process called "foreclosure" to sell your home to repay the outstanding debt.
+If you default on your mortgage loan, the lending bank can go through a legal process called "foreclosure" to sell your home and repay the outstanding debt.
 Depending on state law and the circumstances, the bank will either:

 As a homeowner, you can take action to try to prevent a sheriff's sale from happening and keep your home.
 You could potentially, depending on your circumstances, as well as state and federal law:

-You might, depending on state law, also have options for a brief period after the auction.
+Depending on state law, you might also have options after the auction.
 If state law provides a post-sale redemption period, you can repurchase the home and keep it.
 Or state law might give you the right to live in the home during the redemption period, even if you don't exercise your right to redeem.
 But if you don't move out when your legal right to occupy the home ends, you'll most likely get evicted.